 The certificate gives information on the energy efficiency of the property along with recommendations on ways to improve the property’s energy efficiency with a view to achieving a better result after improvements are made to help save money and help the environment.

 The average property in the UK is in bands D-E and since April 2018 the minimum Energy Efficiency Standards introduced by the government has made it a legal requirement for all privately owned properties to have an EPC rating of at least an E before they are sold or let, and since April 2020 it now applies to all existing tenancies not just the new ones.

-In 2021, as part of the government’s current drive to make homes more energy-efficient and reduce carbon emissions, to help achieve their target to be net-zero by 2050, the government proposed that all rental properties will need an EPC rating of ‘C’ or above by 2025.
-Similar to the previous changes, the new regulations will be introduced for new tenancies first, followed by all tenancies from 2028.
+In 2021, as part of the government’s current drive to make homes more energy-efficient and reduce carbon emissions, to help achieve their target to be net-zero by 2050, the The Department for Energy Security and Net Zero proposed that all rental properties will need an EPC rating of ‘C’ or above by 2025.
+Similar to the previous changes, the new regulations were planned to be introduced for new tenancies first, followed by all tenancies from 2028.

 The majority of our tenants are on a low income and on universal credit, so we encourage the tenants to take advantage of any benefits available to them from the council and Green Deal Companies and also encourage tenants to use LED light bulbs.
 We are currently looking into fitting pendant light fittings that will only allow installation of energy efficient light bulbs.